Twice Sequential Monte Carlo for Tree Search: Value-Based Sequential Monte Carlo

 \section{Value-Based Sequential Monte Carlo}

-Maintaining estimates $Q^{\pi^t_{SMC}}(s_0,a)$ in addition to a distribution over trajectories from the root can address both of the problems caused by path degeneracy as discussed earlier: (i) The estimate $Q^{\pi^t_{SMC}}$ does not stop updating when all particles are associated with one action at $t = h$ and thus search for $t > h$ is not obsolete, allowing SMC to benefit from increased search depth. (ii) Information is not lost about actions that have no remaining particles, and thus, target degeneracy is prevented.
-This is similar to the idea recently proposed by \cite{trtpi}, albeit in the guise of policy log-probabilities in the framework of CAI.
-The value at the root $Q^{\pi^t_{SMC}}(s_0, \cdot)$ can be approximated using the particles:
+The source of both the large variance and the effects of path degeneracy are due to SMC optimizing a distribution over trajectories.
+We can mitigate both problems by switching the perspective of the search from optimizing \textit{trajectories} to optimizing \textit{values}: (i) The value $Q^{\pi^t_{SMC}}$ does not stop updating when all particles are associated with one action at $t = h$ and thus search for $t > h$ is not obsolete.
+This allows SMC to benefit from increased search depth. (ii) Information is not lost about actions that have no remaining particles which prevents target degeneracy.
+This is similar to the idea recently proposed by \citet{trtpi} in the guise of policy log-probabilities in the framework of CAI. (iii) By aggregating values during search the variance in the prediction at the root can be reduced.

-The estimator $Q_t(s_0,a_0)$ by itself however is potentially just as high variance as $\pi^t_{SMC}$.
-Instead, we can keep track of the \textit{average} return observed during search, with a backpropagation step similar to MCTS: $ \bar Q_t(s_0,a_0)= \frac{1}{t}\sum_{i = 1}^t Q_i(s_0,a_0). $ Whenever there are no particles associated with action $a_0$, the value $ \bar Q_t(s_0,a_0) $ is not updated.
-By mixing predictions for different steps $Q_1, \dots, Q_t$, any errors that can average out now average out (see Appendix \ref{app:variance_reduction} for more detail).
-On the other hand, although $Q_t$ is an unbiased estimate of $Q^{\pi^t_{SMC}}$, $\bar Q_t$ is not.
-Instead, $\bar Q_t$ estimates the value of a mixture of more and more improved policies $\pi^1_{SMC}, \dots, \pi^t_{SMC}$.
-Since every policy $\pi^i_{SMC}$ in the mixture is already an improved policy, this is not a problem, it merely results in a value estimate of a less-improved (but still improved) policy than $\pi^T_{SMC}$.